m00nlight/m00nlight.github.io/_posts/2015-10-14-is-god-a-complexity-system-specialist.md

 We have a long way to go on the way to the achievement of artificial intelligence.
-It is a hard way, which need the combination of a lot of different disciplines like biology, phyics, math, complexity system, computer science and even philosophy.
+It is a hard way, which need the combination of a lot of different disciplines like biology, physics, math, complexity system, computer science and even philosophy.
 I don't believe just to make machine learning more and more accurate itself is enough to lead us through this difficult path.